CA4022/Lab1-Configuration-HadoopMR/README.md

 If you do not have Java8, install it
 $ brew cask install homebrew/cask-versions/adoptopenjdk8-->

+## Note on hadoop install
-##Note: if hadoop installation via brew does not work, get the latest stable release from:
+If hadoop installation via brew does not work, get the latest stable release from:

 <https://mirrors.whoishostingthis.com/apache/hadoop/common/>

 # Python